w3c/wai-video-standards-and-benefits/index.md

 ## Translations {#translations}

+Translations are available as subtitles and transcripts.
+{% comment %}# For translations: The sentence above will change when we publish the translations.
+In your translation, please replace the paragraph above with: "There are some translations of this entire web page.
+They are linked at the top of this page.<br>There are **more translations of just the video**.
+They are available as subtitles and transcripts."
+{% endcomment %}

 To get translations in the captions area in the bottom of the video:

 1. Select <img src='{{ "/content-images/wai-video-standards-and-benefits/show-cc.png" | relative_url }}' style="vertical-align: bottom;" alt=""> "Captions".